Did you know that 46% of people can’t even make it through a simple presentation without losing focus?

 42. Put Your Logo On Every Slide

 Whether you have a brand as powerful as Moz, or you are just getting started, you should always have your logo on each slide.
 You really never know where a presentation is going to end up–or what parts of it will!
 In this presentation template, Moz does a good job of including their branding and such to get others interested in Moz Local.
+Don’t have a logo yet?
+Our logo design tips will help you create a logo that’s iconic and will stand the test of time.

 43. Lead Your Audience To It